TEN7-Archive/tractorbeam/README.md

 This container uses [Ansible](https://www.ansible.com/) to perform start-up tasks.
 To get even more verbose output from the start up scripts, set the `ANSIBLE_VERBOSITY` environment variable to `4`.

 If the container will not start due to a failure of the entrypoint, set the `FLIGHTDECK_SKIP_ENTRYPOINT` environment variable to `true` or `1`, then restart the container.

-## License

-Tractorbeam is licensed under GPLv3.
-See [LICENSE](https://raw.githubusercontent.com/ten7/flight-deck/master/LICENSE) for the complete language.